astropy/astropy/docs/development/releasing.rst

    previous step).

 #.
 When releasing a patch release, also set the previous RTD version in the
-   release history to "protected".
-For example when releasing v5.0.2, set v5.0.1 to "protected".
+   release history to "Hidden".
+For example when releasing v5.0.2, set v5.0.1 to "Hidden".
 This prevents the previous releases from cluttering the list of versions that users see in the version dropdown (the previous versions are still accessible by their URL though).